Resources for Siblings of Children with Disabilities

 1. Schedule one-on-one time with each child

-Creating a community for your other children of friends their own age who understand their situation because they are also experiencing something similar.
-Refer to section below with links to support groups and other resources for siblings.
+Create a community for your other children of friends their own age who understand their situation because they are also experiencing something similar.
+Finding a network of understanding friends can help alleviate isolation, boost mental health, and normalize their experiences.
+We’ve provided some links at the end of this post with links to support groups and other resources for siblings.

 Was your baby diagnosed with a birth injury?